The unlikely pairing of a former judo athlete and an Italian football icon in Ireland

-WHEN MANUELLA Spinelli moved to Ireland from Italy in 1993, she had seemingly left her dreams of involvement in high-level sport behind.
+WHEN MANUELA Spinelli moved to Ireland from Italy in 1993, she had seemingly left her dreams of involvement in high-level sport behind.

 Spinelli was once an accomplished judo athlete, but injuries put paid to that career.